 - What should I do to stay safe when I visit?
 You will be sharing some spaces with other visitors, including restrooms and trails.
 Follow CDC guidelines for keeping you, your family, and other site visitors healthy.
 Face coverings are strongly recommended when entering buildings to protect staff and other visitors.

 - How often do you clean the sites?
 We clean and disinfect restrooms frequently.
 We also wipe down hard surfaces and other commonly touched items in both public and staff areas with a disinfectant.
 We will try to provide hand soap or hand sanitizers in all restrooms.
 It is recommended to bring hand sanitizer and disinfecting wipes.

 - How do I make a reservation?
 Select sites recommend making advanced reservations for tours over the phone.
 If you are interested in making a reservation to visit one of our historic sites, please contact the site directly.

 - What if I want to cancel my reservation?
 If you need to cancel your reservation to tour our state historic sites, please contact the site directly.

 Texas History at Home

-As families are creating new routines and learning how to educate students from home, we are providing free instructive resources about Texas history, preservation, and heritage tourism.
+We continue to provide free online instructive resources about Texas history, preservation, and heritage tourism.